cringlekaden/MetalCupEngine/README.md

 The project focuses on physically based rendering, image-based lighting, and a clean, hackable architecture designed to evolve into a full engine + editor workflow.

-MetalCup is developed as a standalone engine library, with the long-term goal of supporting an editor, scene serialization, and advanced rendering features.
+MetalCup is developed as a **standalone engine framework**, intended to be embedded into other applications (such as the MetalCup Editor).

 > **Status:** Active development.
-APIs and architecture are still evolving.
+APIs, architecture, and systems are still evolving.

 ---

 ## Demo

-A short showcase of the current renderer is available here:
+A short showcase of the renderer is available here:

 **YouTube:** https://youtu.be/Hbr0vGU27Jw